- June 21, 2016 at 3:03 pm

-The Minnesota Intercollegiate Athletic Conference announced its 2013-14 Winter/Spring Academic All-Conference honorees today, with Carleton student athletes earning distinction 34 times.
-To qualify for recognition, student athletes must be a sophomore, junior, or senior, with a minimum cumulative GPA of 3.5 on a 4.0 scale.
+The Minnesota Intercollegiate Athletic Conference (MIAC) announced its Winter/Spring 2015-16 Academic All-Conference honorees today, with Carleton College student-athletes earning distinction a school-record 60 times.
+To qualify for recognition, student-athletes must be a sophomore, junior, or senior, with a minimum cumulative GPA of 3.5 on a 4.0 scale.

 In conjunction with Carleton College’s Alumni Reunion activities, four new members will be welcomed into the 'C' Club Hall of Fame during the 41st annual induction ceremony on Saturday, June 18.
 The 2016 inductees include multi-sport athlete James Schuldt ’91, football player Chris French ’96, women’s basketball star Megan (Vig) Barrymore ’06, and All-American distance runner Stephen Harris ’06.

 Senior guard Michele Arima paced the Carleton College women’s basketball team in scoring, steals, and assists during the 2015-16 season.
 Her efforts did not go unnoticed as she received All-MIAC honorable mention from the conference coaches.
 Sophomore forward Sarah Waldfogel was recognized as Carleton’s representative on the All-Sportsmanship team.

 Michele Arima scored 22 points in her final collegiate game, but the Carleton College women’s basketball team could not send its senior class off with a victory as the Knights lost the season finale at Gustavus Adolphus College by a 72-49 tally.

 Senior Michele Arima totaled 19 points and sophomore Kayla Frank added a career-best 17 points, but the Carleton College women’s basketball team could not maintain a hot start and dropped a 72-59 result to visiting Bethel University.
 The Knights were without seven players sidelined by season-ending injuries.